GetStream/avatarview-android/README.md

 ## AvatarCoil

-The `io.getstream.avatarview-coil` dependency supports customizing the internal Coil that called `AvatarCoil`.
+The `io.getstream.avatarview-coil` dependency supports customizing the internal Coil that is called `AvatarCoil`.

 ### Custom ImageLoader